Disney Dining Plan Information and Examples

 Using Table Service Credits

-Table service credits may be used in many different combinations, at over 100 participating restaurants on Walt Disney World Property.
+Table service credits may be used in many different combinations.
+There are over 100 participating restaurants with the Disney Dining Plan on Walt Disney World Property.
 Below is a list of some of the ways guests may use Table Service credits.
+Most buffets and family style meals require one dining credit per person.

 Character Dining: 1 Table Service meal may be exchanged for 1 Character Dining Experience.
-(Meals at Cinderella’s Royal Table Require 2 Table Service Credits.)
+(Meals at Cinderella’s Royal Table, Lunch and Dinner at Akershus Banquet Hall, and Storybook Dining at Artist Point Require 2 Table Service Credits.)

-Signature Dining and Dinner Shows: 2 Table Service meals may be exchanged for one of the following: 1 Signature Dining Experience at one of Disney’s finest restaurants; 1 Disney Dinner Show – category 2 or 3 seating at any dinner show or category 1 seating for the Hoop Dee Doo Musical Revue‘s last show of the evening only; 1 Cinderella’s Royal Table Experience; or 1 In-Room Private Dining meal at Deluxe Resorts.
+Signature Dining and Dinner Shows: 2 Table Service meals may be exchanged for one of the following: 1 Signature Dining Experience at one of Disney’s finest restaurants; 1 Disney Dinner Show – category 2 or 3 seating at any dinner show or category 1 seating for the Hoop Dee Doo Musical Revue‘s last show of the evening only; 1 Cinderella’s Royal Table Experience, lunch or dinner at Akerhus Banquet Hall, Storybook Dining at Artist Point; or 1 In-Room Private Dining meal at Deluxe Resorts.

 Private Dining/Pizza Delivery: Private in-room dining meals includes an entrée, nonalcoholic drink, and dessert for lunch & dinner.
 Breakfast also includes juice.
 Pizza delivery includes one pizza, two non-alcoholic beverages, and two desserts.
 Gratuities are included.
 Both are two-credit dining options, although Adult credits only must be used for Pizza delivery.

-Gratuities: Gratuities are not included for table service, signature restaurants, and character meals.
+Gratuities: Table service meals, signature restaurants, and character meals do not include gratuity.
 Gratuities are included for Dinner Shows, Private in-room dining, Pizza Delivery, and Cinderella’s Royal Table.
-Automatic gratuities of 18% will be added for parties of six or more to be paid by guest upon completion of the meal
+Automatic gratuities of 18% will be added for parties of six or more to be paid by guest upon completion of the meal.

 Here is a Disney Dining Plan Tracker in Excel format, to help you with your meal planning (thanks to Carys for sharing this useful tool).